Homeless man threatens to kill, burn, eat woman

 The incident remained under investigation as of Monday afternoon.

-See more incidents in the Oct.
-5 issue of The Jackson Herald.
+For a summary of recent incidents reported to the Jackson County Sheriff's Office, see the Oct.
+5 issue of The Commerce News.

 Homeless man threatens to kill, burn, eat woman